rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 }
 ```

 We want the return type here to be generic rather than hard coded to `Report` so that individual error types can provide their own report format if desired.
-We expect there will be some fun things derive macros can do here to customize error reporting formats.
+We expect that derive macros may leverage this to customize error reporting format defaults.
 This will work well with composition because the reporter from the outermost type will be used to format the full chain of errors.

 For now we can't implement this method as described because `impl Trait` isn't allowed in return types on trait methods, but we're working to find a way to add this to the error trait backwards compatibly.